Tuesday, June 20, 2017

 You could say that these novels were media and they were a lot like FAKE NEWS today, in the case of GOTHIC FICTION intended to promote Protestantism.
 We know about them because so many were printed (the printing press having been invented and used primarily for printing Bibles) that some of these novels still exist in archives!
 Were they based on true stories?
 It's always possible some were but we don't really know for sure.
 Today GOTHIC FICTION is written by authors such as Anne Rice, who wrote pornography featuring castles and nobles and virgins and horses under a different name... but who is better known for her VAMPIRE novels, such as "Interview With A Vampire," which was made into a film.
 (In her book "Interview With A Vampire" her characters search the world for others like them and stop in Central Europe where they are surprised to learn that People Actually Believe They Exist.)
 To be literary about her work, Rice is writing about Power being played out, about people who when told to jump say, "How high?"
 Rice has been known to have a personal struggle with Catholicism.

-So now I want to write about the opportunities that women had back in the Medieval period, back in the mid 18th century when the Urbarium of 1767 took place.
+Women in the the mid-late18th century, when the Urbarium of 176,7 took place were present in religious contexts.
 We see that there are many places in the counties where there are parishes, churches, temples, retreat houses - and islands!, monasteries, schools, and convents.
 Most women had two choices, to be a wife and mother or dedicate her life to God or Jesus in a Holy Order.
-But convents were more like old YMCA with it's inexpensive rooms for women who wanted to get way and go somewhere to grieve their widowhood, preserve their virginity until a marriage contract could be discussed, or hide away to heal a heart break and preserve or renew their reputation.
+But convents were more like old YMCA with its inexpensive rooms for women who wanted to get way and go somewhere to grieve their widowhood, preserve their virginity until a marriage contract could be discussed, or hide away to heal a heart break and preserve or renew their reputation.

 Some convents were boarding schools, and some took in orphaned girls.
 (When the fashion designer CoCo Channel was a girl in France and their mother died, her father took her and her sister to a convent and then deserted them there.)
 So you see, there was much to learn besides prayers and needlepoint at the convent.
-Wealthy and noble women were often taught to read and do the math they would need to run large estates at the convent while their husbands went visiting or off to politics or battles.
-And on the URBARIUM YOU WILL SEE QUITE A FEW WOMEN WHO ARE COUNTESSES or BARONESSES WHO ARE WIDOWED, and we can assume running the estates they have inherited, at least temporarily, until a son comes of age, the estate is lost in debt, or THEY REMARRY.
+Wealthy and noble women were often taught to read and do the math they would need to run large estates at the convent while their husbands went visiting their fellows or off to politics or battles.
+And on the Urbarium 1767 you will see quite a few women who were countesses or baronesses who were widowed.

-YOU WILL ALSO SEE A FEW UNMARRIED DAUGHTERS OF COUNTS WHO HAVE LAND OF THEIR OWN.
-A WOMAN WITH LAND IS A WOMAN WITH A DOWRY, a desirable marital partner.
+YOU WILL ALSO SEE A FEW UNMARRIED DAUGHTERS OF COUNTS WHO HAD LAND OF THEIR OWN.
+A WOMAN WITH LAND WAS A WOMAN WITH A DOWRY, a desirable marital partner.

 This post is part of a series.
-To print up all posts, click on the tag Pro tips: 1767 Hungaricana Urbarium
+To print up all posts, click on the tag Gen Tips: 1767 Hungaricana Urbarium

 Sunday, June 4, 2017

-HUNGARIAN URBARIUM 1767 : BLACK MADONNA and THE PAULINES HOLY ORDER Genealogy Tip #7
+HUNGARIAN URBARIUM 1767 : BLACK MADONNA and THE PAULINES HOLY ORDER Genealogy Pro Tip #7

 There are several thousand locations in Europe where the BLACK MADONNA icon is enshrined as a focus for prayer.
 The Shrine of the Black Madonna in Czestochowa, Poland is the most famous, that also being a place of pilgrimage.
 Some people believe this original painting was painted by Saint Luke the Evangelist himself.
 Some people believe that the darkness of the skin of Jesus and his mother, Mary, was intentionally painted dark to indicate they were of African origin, others that the pigments darkened with time especially with all that exposure to incense and candle smoke!
-Copies have been made with the dark appearing skin for hundreds of years.
+Copies have been made for hundreds of years featuring dark skin color.

-Why, you might ask, am I posted about the BLACK MADONNA here at Magyar American BlogSpot and the Hungarian Urbarium (census) of 1767?
+Why, you might ask, am I posting about the BLACK MADONNA here at Magyar American BlogSpot and the Hungarian Urbarium (census) of 1767?

 In the census you're going to find a number of religious oriented places that have been counted for their land holdings and buildings and you're going to see the word meaning PAULINE.
 It turns out that there has been and is more than one HOLY ORDER based on Saint Paul, so I want you to know that when you see Pauline on the Urbarium it indicates the ORDER OF SAINT PAUL THE HERMIT, which was founded by Blessed Eusebius of Esztergrom, Hungary in 1215 - the Medieval period.